 A2 Hosting Cons

-A2 Hosting is an excellent website hosting service, but do they have some shortcomings?
+A2 Hosting is an excellent web page hosting service, but do they have some shortcomings?
 Are there cons?
 Of course, yes:

 - There are migration fees – For example, you pay $25 when you move to another data center without upgrading to a high-priced plan.